tomson1139/Feeder/README.md

-# ESP RainMaker Switch
+# ESP RainMaker Feeder

 This example demonstrates how to build a switch device to be used with ESP RainMaker.
-I have started with this example code to control the relay, which is controlling the motor.
+I have started with this example code of switch to control the relay, which is controlling the motor.
 Here I am not using an DC motor controller or any other things to control the motor.
 Here I have modified the existing feeding system which can be controlled by a push button or using a Rainmaker application.
 Additinaly i have added a 5V Realy.

 ## Working